Myndex/SAPC-APCA/documentation/APCA-W3-LaTeX.md

 # LaTeX of the APCA-W3 Base Formula
 The following is a trial of GitHub's new LaTeX and MathJax support.
-As you can see there ARE bugs at the moment.
+As you can see there are some bugs at the moment (browser dependent??) and there are some missing features or commands.

 ----
 $$\begin{align} \\